 [Tagged with "Memory" topic]

-Example Post from a business class: This week we discussed services management.
+Example Post from a business class: In class this week we discussed services management.
 I'm sure that many of you have heard of the Start-Up giant #WeWork, whose fast growing co-working space business can be found in cities across the globe.
 As the company looks to continue diversifying its offerings and creating new revenue streams, they have started "dabbling" in interior design.
 Much like this landmark deal from UBS, companies are able to work with the "Powered by We" team to design a dream office experience for its employees <link to article>.
-Feel free to discuss anything you find interesting from previous weeks or that you might see in the news relevant to the class.
-Anyone looking for ideas could try to find and post about service-oriented businesses that you use or that you are familiar with from your everyday life, especially businesses that leverage concepts from this week's text and lecture as an important part of their business model.
-Regardless, be sure to use this week's topic!
+Feel free to discuss anything you find interesting from previous weeks of the class.
+If you have questions and you think someone can help, please ask.
+Or share anything you might see in the news that is really relevant.
+Anyone unsure about what to post could try to find and post about service-oriented businesses that you use or that you are familiar with from your everyday life, especially businesses that leverage concepts from this week's text and lecture as an important part of their business model.